jbranchaud/commitart/README.md

 [gitfiti](https://github.com/gelstudios/gitfiti) by
 [gelstudios](https://github.com/gelstudios) is similar to what I've done, but also much cooler.
-This guy draws pictures like the '1up' mushroom from Mario.
+This repository allows you to draws pictures like the '1up' mushroom from Mario.
 It also uses a different approach: raw git commands invoked from a python script.